-When entrepreneurs put together their startup pitch decks, they typically spend a lot of time on the specifics of their business.
+When entrepreneurs put together their investor pitch decks, they typically spend a lot of time on the specifics of their business.
 It’s important to get your business model right, and you need to make sure investors know why right now is the time to invest.
 We’ve reviewed a lot of startup pitch decks at DocSend as part of our pre-seed fundraising research, and there’s one slide that is different across the board: the Team slide.
+(To see examples of famous pitch deck team slides go here).

 Why is the team slide important?